To create an objective, click on the ‘New Objective’ button from the Performance Dashboard, or any of the Objectives feature pages.

 The default for new objectives is personal objective, you can create department or organization objectives based on your role and permissions set up by the platform admin.

 You are auto-assigned as the owner to the objective.
 Add additional owners or stakeholders by selecting a blank space next to your name and searching for a team member.
+Remove any owners (including yourself) by clicking the ‘x’ next to their name.
+Keep in mind that objectives must have at least one owner.

 Set the objective privacy